jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 reasons given in Section 2.2 of {{RFC7493}}.

-`int64` and `uint64` likely would have led users to falsely assume that the full range of 64-bit integers can be interoperably procesed as JSON without loss of precision.
+`int64` and `uint64` likely would have led users to falsely assume that the full range of 64-bit integers can be interoperably processed as JSON without loss of precision.
 To avoid leading users astray, JTD omits `int64` and `uint64`.

 ## Support for Non-Root Definitions